 A Security Operations Center (sometimes called an Information Security Operations Center) is exactly what its name suggests – a team of technical experts in a facility dedicated to the organization’s cybersecurity.
 Its job is to work around the clock to minimize risks, stay up-to-date on threats and risks, and respond to attacks on computers and networks.
 It’s essentially the IT equivalent of a normal security center, the difference being that the team is in front of computers, not CCTV.

 Threats from cybercriminals are constantly evolving: volumes of data are growing exponentially and legislation is changing fast.
 As technologies such as 5G and the internet of things (IoT) become mainstream, hackers and other digital criminals have even more options when it comes to gaining access to companies’ systems and data.
 Not only are the risks increasing, but so are the associated financial costs.
-According to research by Kaspersky, between 2017 and 2018, the costs of a potential breach grew by 24 percent to an average of US $1.23m.
+According to research by Kaspersky, in 2020, the costs of cleaning up after a breach reached an average of $1.09m for enterprise.

 Why do you need to invest in a SOC?